XVimProject/XVim/Documents/Users/FeatureList.md

 ## Key mapping

 XVim supports five map commands: map, nmap, vmap, imap, omap.
-A map command can change any one keystroke into one or more key strokes.
+A map command can change one or more keystrokes into one or more key strokes.

+Note: For multi-key mapping timeout is not supported.

 Examples:

     nmap n e
     imap ' <Esc>
     nmap u 5jiInsert some text<Esc>
+    nmap ,w :w<cr>

 ## .xvimrc